pyOpenSci/software-peer-review/authoring/tools-for-developers.md

 ## Code stylers

 Code stylers are tools that fix styling issues in a file, formatting it automatically.
+Code *styling* is different from code *linting* because it doesn't change the functionality of your code at all, it *only* changes how it looks.
 Using an automatic formatting tool helps to keep the source code within specification and also helps review workflow.